AbdulhadiAlaraj/SarcasmViz/README.md

-# Arabic Sarcasm Detection with Machine Learning and AraBERT WebApp
+# Arabic Sarcasm Detection WebApp
 This repository contains the source code for a Streamlit web application that leverages both traditional machine learning models and the AraBERT transformer model to detect sarcasm in Arabic text.
 It includes a TensorFlow implementation for AraBERT and uses several classical machine learning models for comparative analysis.

 ## Features